 This article assumes that you have a basic knowledge of Blazor and .NET MAUI.
 Although you will build and secure a Blazor MAUI app from scratch, knowing how authentication and authorization work for Blazor and MAUI applications may help.
 You can take a look at this article to learn how to add authentication to a MAUI app and this one to learn how to secure a Blazor web app.

-To build and run the sample application used in this article, you need the .NET 7.0 SDK installed on your machine.
+To build and run the sample application used in this article, you need the .NET 8.0 SDK installed on your machine.
 Depending on your development and target platforms, you may need additional components.

 Please, refer to this document to learn more and set up your development environment.

-For example, at present, integration in Windows is not yet possible (check this issue and the related work in progress), and there are problems with iOS and macOS deployment.
+⚠️ Please, consider that at the time of writing, there are still some issues that prevent proper and easy integration of OIDC into some platforms.
 Consider this article as a general outline of how OIDC integration should occur in a Blazor MAUI application, but keep in mind that, at the current state, the framework may not be ready for your target platform.

 The Sample Application